shakebugs/shake-docs/docs/ios/configuration-and-data/activity-history.md

 ```
 </TabItem></Tabs>

-The above snippet, if set up correctly, causes all of the authentication challenges from your URLSession to sink through the protocol method in your AuthenticationDelegate class declared in the above snippet.
+The snippet above causes authentication challenges from your URLSession to sink through the protocol method
+in your AuthenticationDelegate class.

-#### Custom URLProtocol
+#### Advanced: Custom URLProtocol

-If your app is registering a custom URLProtocol class and is already intercepting your app's requests for various reasons, do not use the Shake.registerSessionConfiguration or Shake.registerAuthDelegate methods as they will interfere with the URLProtocol subclass you defined.
+If your app is registering a custom URLProtocol class and is already intercepting your app's requests,
+do not use the `Shake.registerSessionConfiguration` or `Shake.registerAuthDelegate` methods as they would interfere
+with the URLProtocol subclass you defined.
-Instead, use the Shake.insertNetworkRequest method to insert the network requests manually while maintaining your custom implementation intact.
+Instead, use the `Shake.insertNetworkRequest` method to insert network requests manually
+while maintaining your custom implementation intact.

-#### Manual inserting
+#### Advanced: Manual inserting

-Network events can be manually inserted to Shake and require no prior setup.
+Network events can also be manually inserted to Shake's activity history.
-We recommend using this option if your application is using its own URLProtocol or there are only certain network events that should be logged.
+Use this if your app is using its own URLProtocol or if there are only certain network events that should be logged.
-An example can be found in the snippet below:
+Here's an example:

 <Tabs
 groupId="ios"